buildsec/frsca/examples/buildpacks/dual-storage-backend.md

 _CACHE_IMAGE: *"\(_REPOSITORY)/slsapoc-cache" | string @tag(cacheImage)
 ```

-The rest of the `.cue` file is straightforward to read as is ressembles to
+The rest of the `.cue` file is straightforward to read as is resembles to
-standard YAML, with the use of the varaibles previously defined.
+standard YAML, with the use of the variables previously defined.

 The pipeline is then being created is `cue` and `kubectl`.